carpentries/lesson-example/_episodes/02-tooling.md

 ## Background Resources

-Find out more about [setting up a lesson](https://carpentries.github.io/lesson-example/setup.html) and [using GitHub](https://github.com/carpentries/lesson-example/blob/gh-pages/CONTRIBUTING.md#using-github).
+Find out more about [setting up a lesson][lesson-setup] and [contributing changes][contributing], including information on using GitHub.

 ## Repositories on GitHub